vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 -   Tune your application for disposability.

--   Tune your application to run optimally in a container
+-   Tune your application to run optimally in a container.